Also known as:

 Threat Summary:

-Large scale habitat loss and trapping have put the population into a very rapid decline.
-In Mexico and the US it is one of the most confiscated parrots and has become one of the parrot species most illegally sold on the internet.
+Large-scale habitat loss and trapping have put the population in a very rapid decline.
+In Mexico and the US, it is one of the most confiscated parrots and has become one of the parrot species most illegally sold on the internet.
+Based on a study in 2012, the current distribution of this species along the Pacific coast of Mexico showed a 72.6% reduction from its estimated original distribution.

 Range: